yzou2/vanleuven_academic/content/publication/main-street.md

 +++
-title = "Place-Based Efforts in Small Town America: The Impact of the Main Street Program" date = 2018-02-08T20:59:49-04:00 draft = false
+title = "Place-Based Policy in Small Town America: The Impact of the Main Street Program" date = 2018-02-08T20:59:49-04:00 draft = false